 4.1.
 Animated Educational Video

-The idea is to connect the video (Intellectual Output nr.
-7) with the results of the focus group research and use it as a tool for training and awareness raising for clubs.
-The focus will be on activating strategies for inclusion of migrants.
-The illustrator is involved and the storyline is currently being considered.
+The idea to connect the video (Intellectual Output nr.
+7) with the results of the focus group research and use it as a tool for training and awareness raising for clubs has been chosen as the starting point.